1 - Mapper

 String firstname; // Defaults to the field name

-Built-in Simple @Spec
+Built-in @Spec

 Here is a list of the built-in types for @Spec: